moorepants/dissertation/physicalparameters.rst

 .. _tabGridPoints:

 .. list-table:: Skeleton grid points with respect to the global frame.
-See Figure :ref:`figModel`

    * - Description
      - Equation